 We live, work and play on the traditional territories of the Lkwungen (Esquimalt and Songhees), Malahat, Pacheedaht, Scia’new, T’Sou-ke and W̱SÁNEĆ, (Pauquachin, Tsartlip, Tsawout, Tseycum) peoples.

-The C&YHN merged out of extensive discussion and consultations with service delivery organizations, health practitioners, front-line staff working with children and youth, systems leaders, parents, children and youth who voiced the critical need for a comprehensive approach to the health and well-being of children and youth.
-Coming together as a large multi-sectoral initiative the Network aims to improve health outcomes.
+The C&YHN emerged out of extensive discussion and consultations with service delivery organizations, health practitioners, front-line staff working with children and youth, systems leaders, parents, children and youth who voiced the critical need for a comprehensive approach to the health and well-being of children and youth.
+Coming together as a large multi-sectoral initiative, the C&YHN aimed to work differently together to improve health outcomes.

 VISION: Communities supporting healthy kids, growing into healthy adults, raising healthy kids.